 - Replace the bolts and nuts you removed before

-- Replace the connectors back to the transmission control module
+- Replace the connectors with the transmission control module

 - Close the hood and take a test drive.